 Convened Full Board

-Research involving any of the following will likely require convened (full) board review:
+Research which does not fall under an exempt category that involves any of the following will likely require convened (full) board review:

 - Minors, prisoners, pregnant women, impaired adults

 - Private activities such as sexual behavior

 - FDA approved drugs and devices presenting more than minimal risk

 - Non-FDA approved drugs and devices (applications that fit this catagory must go through IRBMED or IRB Health in Ann Arbor for review.
 Please contact the IRB for further instruction

 Applications requiring review by the convened board must be submitted by the deadlines listed under "Full Board Meeting Schedule" .

 Once your application is processed by the IRB Office, you will be contacted via email with additional instructions.

 NOTE: Research, including subject pre-screening and/or subject recruitment may not begin until formal approval is issued by the IRB.

 - Approved: You will receive an email notification when the decision is entered into our system.
 You will also be sent a hard copy of an approval letter by mail within a week of the decision.